Sampling from the random cluster model on random regular graphs at all temperatures via Glauber dynamics: Introduction

 We will be primarily interested in sampling from the so-called \textit{Gibbs distribution} on $\Omega$ induced by these weights, denoted by $\pi_G(\cdot)$, where for a configuration $\F$, $\pi_G(\F) =w_G(\F)/Z_G$ where the normalising factor $Z_G = \sum_{\F'\in\Omega_G}w_G(\F')$ is the aggregate sum of weight of all configurations (known as the partition function).
 We focus on the \textit{Glauber dynamics} which is a classical Markov chain for sampling from Gibbs distributions which is a particularly useful tool for developing approximate sampling algorithms.
 We will refer to Glauber dynamics for the RC model as the RC dynamics.
 Roughly, the RC dynamics is a Markov chain $(X_t)_{t\geq 0}$ initialised at some configuration $X_0$ which evolves by iteratively updating at each step $t\geq 1$ a randomly chosen edge based on whether its endpoints belong to the same component in the graph $(V,\In(X_t))$.
 The mixing time of the chain is the number of steps to get within total variation distance $\leq 1/4$ from $\pi_G$, see Section~\ref{sec:prelims} for details.

 Our goal is to obtain a fast algorithm for the RC model using Glauber dynamics on the random regular graph.
-There are two key obstacles that arise, especially at low temperatures (small $\beta$): (i) Glauber dynamics for the RC model has a highly non-local behaviour, and (ii) there are severe bottleneck phenomena and worst case graphs which prohibit a general fast-convergence result, and more generally an efficient algorithm.
+There are two key obstacles that arise, especially at low temperatures (large $\beta$): (i) Glauber dynamics for the RC model has a non-local behaviour since its updates depend on the component structure of the running configuration, and (ii) there are severe bottleneck phenomena and worst case graphs which prohibit a general fast-convergence result, and more generally an efficient algorithm.
 The random regular graph is a particularly interesting testbed in this front since it exhibits all the relevant phase transition phenomena and has also been used as the main gadget in hardness reductions \cite{GSVY}.